blackdjinn/MOOSH/README.md

 MOOSH
 =====

+This project is defunct.
+I'm not working on it anymore and have started a wholly different project.

 Basically, this is an attempt to create a text-based multiplayer RPG server.
 There are a number of reasonable ones, but they were designed in the adolesence of the Internet before GUIs and the Web were